dtcenter/METplotpy/docs/Users_Guide/skew_t.rst

 https://www.e-education.psu.edu/meteo300/node/638

 Example
 =======

 Sample Data
 ___________

-Sample data are included with the source code.
+Sample data from CIRA are included with the source code.
 The data are ASCII text files in columnar format.
 The data are located in:
 *$METPLOTPY_BASE/metplotpy/test/skew_t/data*

 where *$METPLOTPY_BASE* is the directory where the METplotpy code is saved.